version-au/Sigenergy-EMS-Manager/README.md

 already natively in kW, set the add-on option `power_entities_unit` to `kW` (Settings → Add-ons → Sigenergy EMS Manager → Configuration) so no conversion happens.

+## EMS mode

+The EMS mode field is a dropdown matching the exact options exposed by the Sigenergy Local Modbus select entity: PCS Remote Control, Standby, Maximum Self Consumption, Command Charging (Grid First), Command Charging (PV First), Command Discharging (PV First), Command Discharging (ESS First), and V2G.
+Leave it on "-- don't manage --" for a schedule that shouldn't touch the EMS mode at all.

+## Smooth discharge/charge ramping

+Setting a flat discharge power for a whole window and only stopping once SoC drops to your floor tends to export hard right up until it hits a cliff.
+Ramping paces it instead: every poll, the add-on recalculates how much power is needed to land exactly on your SoC target right as the schedule ends, and lowers the limit smoothly as that happens — rather than exporting/importing flat-out and then abruptly stopping.

+- **Discharge ramp** — shows up once a schedule's EMS mode is set to either "Command Discharging" option.
+Enable "Ramp export limit" and it uses that schedule's existing "Stop discharge at SoC (%)" as the target.
+  Only the **export limit** is recalculated each poll, as `(current SoC − target SoC) ÷ 100 × battery capacity ÷ hours remaining in the window`, capped at that schedule's configured discharge power (used as a ceiling only — the discharge power setting itself is left as configured, not overwritten).
+- **Charge ramp** — shows up once a schedule's EMS mode is set to either "Command Charging" option.
+Enable "Ramp import limit" and set a **Charge target SoC (%)** — the ceiling to charge up to.
+Same math in reverse, adjusting only the **import limit** and capped at that schedule's configured charge power (again just a ceiling, not modified).
+- Both require **Battery capacity (kWh)** to be set in the new **System** card, since that's what converts a SoC percentage into an energy amount.
+  Without it, ramping is silently skipped and the schedule just uses its flat configured values as before.
+- **Consumption-aware export ramp** — if you map a **Home consumption power** sensor, the discharge ramp becomes smarter about what it actually asks the grid for.
+The battery's total output covers your house load first, and only the surplus is exported — so the ramp computes a target *total* discharge rate from the SoC/time math (capped at your discharge power ceiling, same as before), then subtracts current consumption from that to get the export limit.
+This also means export + consumption can never exceed your discharge power ceiling, since the cap is applied before the subtraction — the battery is never asked to put out more than it's configured for.
+Leave this sensor unmapped and the ramp behaves exactly as before (export limit = full target, no consumption offset).
+- If SoC is already past the target when a ramp-enabled window becomes active, the relevant **limit** (export or import) is held at 0 rather than ramping "backwards" — the configured discharge/charge power is never touched by this, on the same schedule or any other.
+This also supersedes the older plain "Stop discharge at SoC (%)" cutoff, which used to zero the discharge power directly: with discharge ramp enabled, only the export limit is zeroed at cutoff instead.

 ## Reordering schedules